 Talking face-to-face with your former partner may be the quickest and most inexpensive way to resolve your issues.
 However, quite understandably, many find this a daunting prospect.
 That is where the BLB Family Mediation Service can help.

-Our Resolution-trained Mediator, Sarah Jackson, will assist you and your former partner to talk to one another in a safe environment, to focus on what really matters to each of you and to reach the best solutions for you and your family.
+Our Resolution-trained Family Mediator, Sarah Jackson, will assist you and your former partner to talk to one another in a safe environment, to focus on what really matters to each of you and to reach the best solutions for you and your family.
 Sarah is also a practising Family Solicitor and will ensure that any proposals you arrive at through Mediation can be made into a legally binding agreement should you wish.